Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 Open a new Jupyter Notebook and name it "Plot_netcdf.ipynb".

-Before we start, we need to install a bit of software that will help `xarray` interpret the time information in NetCDF files.
+Before we start, we need to install a bit of software that will help `xarray` interpret all the information in NetCDF files.
 In the first code cell, type and run the following:

 ~~~
-pip install cftime
+pip install cftime netcdf4 pydap
 ~~~
 {: .language-python}

-Once it has installed `cftime`, restart your kernel.
+Once it has all installed, restart your kernel.

-Yuo can delete that line as `cftime` is now installed in your virtual environment.
+You can delete that `pip` line as these packages are now installed in your virtual environment and always available.
 Then, type the following three `import` statements:

 ~~~